oneclickvirt/oneclickvirt.github.io/docs/en/guide/pve/pve_macos.md

 outline: deep
 ---

-# Setting Up MacOS Virtual Machine
+# Setting Up macOS Virtual Machine

 ## Prerequisites

-System and hardware configuration requirements left bar --> Configuration requirements
+See the left sidebar section `Configuration requirements` for system and hardware prerequisites.

-You can only set up a MacOS virtual machine when the environment detection confirms that the host machine supports KVM nested virtualization.
-Otherwise, it will be detected by hardware and cannot be set up.
+You can set up a macOS VM only when environment checks confirm nested KVM support on the host.

 ## Setting Up the Prerequisites